AlisonPanisson/ABRinAOPL/tutorial.md

 { include("reasoning/ABRinAOPL.asl") }
 ```

-- You are already able to implement agent using it
+- You are already able to implement agents using it